 A clear and transparent offboarding process can protect your company from legal issues, security breaches, and reputational damage.

 Don’t wait for something to go wrong before you get this right.
-Take the time now to optimize your offboarding program, and your organization will reap the benefits from now on.
+Take the time now to refine your offboarding program, and your organization will reap the benefits from now on.

-Learn the skills you need to implement processes like offboarding effectively here.
+Learn the skills you need to implement new processes like offboarding effectively in Top skills needed for implementing a new process.

 And as you prepare to fill the vacant role after an employee’s exit, use our Culture Add test to ensure you hire someone whose personality and work style supplement your company’s culture.